CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 *Note : We are use Azure SQL Edge here as a database container for compatibility - SQL Edge will with on both x64 as well as ARM cpus which come on Macbooks with an M1 chip.*

+**Action:** : Copy scripts

-**Action:** Copy the database setup scripts:
+- Copy the database setup scripts
     - From /Files/UmbData/setup.sql to /Working/UmbData/setup.sql
     - From /Files/UmbData/startup.sh to /Working/UmbData/startup.sh
+- Ensure the line endings are **LF** for both files.

 These two files will be used to create a blank database if none exists when the database container starts.
 That way when the website starts it will already have a blank database ready to use, but if the database already exists it won't re-create it.
 One of the files contains a timed script which calls the second after a delay, and the second file contains the SQL script to create the database if none exists.